james-w/blog/content/tech/16-Improving-the-usability-of-launchpadlib-using-code.rst

 This will present your users with something like this:

 .. image:: /images/lplib-after.png
+    :alt: The same launchpad page, but with only 2 options instead of the previous 5.

 which is easier to understand.
 There could be further improvements, but they would happen on the Launchpad side.